How to Finally Start Feeling Your Self-Worth

 Give Yourself Positive Affirmations

-Giving yourself positive affirmations is a great tool in raising your confidence.
+Giving yourself positive affirmations is a great tool for raising your confidence.
 If your self-worth is at an all-time low, then give yourself affirmations that seem reasonable to you.

 For example, instead of telling yourself “I am going to be a great success!”, maybe try, “I am going to persevere until I succeed!”.

 Tweaking the affirmation to the latter helps to make it more of a believable statement, especially if you are really feeling down.

 We suggest that you either journal or post these affirmations somewhere where you can physically look at them and be reminded of the self-worth goals that you are setting for yourself.

 This is a simple, yet effective tip that you can use to your advantage, especially if you are lacking a feeling of self-worth.
 For most of us, our self-worth and self-esteem are built upon demonstrating real ability and success in areas of our lives that matter to us.
 In other words, find whatever you know yourself to be excellent at.

 If you are a great chef, take the time to throw some great dinner parties, or if you are a runner, sign up for races or go for more runs.
 If you can, try to make a career out of whatever it is that makes you feel good.